 Teammates appear to stop Marega leaving after racist abuse

-Marega, who is black and from Mali, was visibly angered by monkey noises targeting him after he scored Porto’s second goal in a 2-1 win at Guimarães in the Portuguese football league.
+Marega, who is black and plays for Mali, was visibly angered by monkey noises targeting him after he scored Porto’s second goal in a 2-1 win at Guimarães in the Portuguese football league.

 But when Marega started to walk off the field, several players from both Porto and Guimarães appeared to argue with him.
 Porto coach Sérgio Conceição also went on the field and spoke with Marega.